Skip to the main content

 • Determine exposure to levels of agents and compare them to regulatory standards, guidelines, and criteria for accepted occupational exposure

-• Assess the effectiveness of control strategies that protect against workplace exposures and hazards, such as personal protective equipment and ventilation systems
+• Assess the effectiveness of control strategies that protect against workplace exposures and hazards, such as personal protective equipment (PPE) and ventilation systems

 • Interpret the results of exposure evaluations and determine risk to human health based on scientific research

-• Work in multidisciplinary teams to design and implement control measures
+• Work in multidisciplinary teams to design and implement control measures alongside HSE professionals, occupational health nurses, engineers, leadership, and front-line workers

 • Report and document investigations, audits, and conclusions